 |Minnesota Life |

-Applying for life insurance when you are 65 or older is pretty similar to applying at a younger age.
+Applying for life insurance when you are 65 or older is pretty similar to applying at a younger age such as applying for life insurance at 50 years old.
 You’ll need to contact a life insurance company and put together an application.
 On your application, you’ll need to list how much coverage you want and answer some health questions.

-From there, it depends on the amount of insurance you want to buy, your age, and your health.
+From there, it depends on the amount of insurance you want to buy, your age, and your health, such as if you are seeking life insurance with diabetes.
 For smaller policies of only a few thousand dollars, you may be able to qualify just with your application.
 For larger policies, you will likely need to meet a nurse or doctor for a health exam.
 If you have any health problems, you might also need to take a medical test like an EKG.